patcon/nodescription.net-v2/notes.md

 spending 500 pages explaining his theory.
 It's an explanation masquerading as a conversation.
 I don't think he mentions another person through the whole book.
-But while you might guess that I don't like the tactics, the things he's getting at seem to ring true in similar ways to what AMB is dancing around.
+But while you might guess that I don't like the tactics, the things he's getting at seem to ring true, just as do the ideas that AMB is dancing with.

 And there's perhaps another layer of comparison within these books.
 AMB gives huge amounts of credit to the wonderful sci-fi author Octavia